Polls saw Omar Abdullah's rise as a leader but being CM of JK is no bed of roses

 Aasha Khosa

-Omar Abdullah’s career as a politician took off at a high pitch – he almost walked into the Parliament of India straight from his drawing room when he was elected as a Lok Sabha member in the 1998 election.
-A business management graduate, the young Abdullah was trusted with a dream job.
-At 28, Atal Bihari Vajpayee appointed him as a Minister of State in his cabinet; first in charge of commerce and trade and later external affairs.
+Omar Abdullah’s career as a politician took off at a high pitch – he almost walked into the Parliament of India straight from his drawing room as he effortlessly won the 1998 Lok Sabha election from Srinagar.
+A business management graduate, the 28-year-old Omar was offered what is a dream job for most people; Atal Bihari Vajpayee made him a Minister of State in his cabinet; first in charge of commerce and trade and later external affairs.

-However, almost a decade later, Omar Abdullah systematically campaigned for the party founded by his grandfather and came across as a seasoned leader.
-His aging father, Farooq Abdullah, who is prone to making dramatic statements at the drop of a hat, was mostly absent during the campaign.
-A crushing defeat in the Baramulla Lok Sabha constituency a few months ago left him chastised.
+However, Omar Abdullah single-handedly campaigned for the National Conference, a party founded by his grandfather in 1932, and made it hit a landslide victory.
+His aging father Farooq Abdullah, who is prone to making dramatic statements at the drop of a hat, was mostly absent.
+Omar was in charge of the mission to steer NC into power within months of his defeat in the Baramulla Lok Sabha constituency.

 Omar Abdullah leading NC's election campaign

-In light of these turns, It is no exaggeration to say that this election saw Omar Abdullah's coming of age as a leader.
+In light of these turns, it would be no exaggeration to say that this election saw Omar Abdullah coming of age as a leader.

-However, Abdullah may have won a comfortable majority in the J&K Assembly and soon take charge in a peaceful Kashmir where terrorism is down, life is normal, and pro-Pakistani elements are decimated, it doesn’t lessen his challenges.
+However, Abdullah may have won a comfortable majority in the J&K Assembly and would soon take charge of a peaceful Kashmir where terrorism is down, normalcy is back, and pro-Pakistan elements stand decimated, his challenges have only increased.

-The major political challenge will be the seething anger in the Jammu region where BJP has not only emerged as the largest party but also secured the highest vote percentage, even higher than the National Conference, in the State.
+His major political challenge will be the seething anger in the Jammu region after the elections.
+The BJP has swept Jammu to emerge as the second-largest party in the UT; it has bagged the highest vote percentage, even higher than the National Conference.
+Its supporters are angry at the prospect of their representatives being the opposition while Kashmiri leadership dominates the scene yet another time.

 Omar Abdullah with party leaders during the campaigning

-At 54 and with three decades of exposure to public life and governance, Omar Abdullah has to take care of it proactively.
+At 54 and with three decades of exposure to public life and governance, Omar Abdullah has to manage this.

-Pakistan-sponsored terrorism is unlikely to vanish, for the neighbouring country continues to push in armed mercenaries from the international border in the Jammu region.
-Though the Army and Security Forces are taking care of the intruders, at times, the counter-terrorism operations tend to clash with the popular mood.
-Leaders play a crucial role in managing such situations.
+Pakistan-sponsored terrorism is unlikely to vanish, for the neighbouring country continues to push in armed mercenaries from the International Border in the Jammu region.
+Though the Army and Security Forces are firmly dealing with it, at times, the counter-terrorism operations tend to clash with the popular mood.
+Abdullah as the leader of J&K will have to navigate through such tricky situations.

-Like all leaders, Omar Abdullah's biggest is to meet the aspirations of the people who have not voted for the restoration of Article 370 but for development, especially tackling unemployment.
+Like all leaders, Omar Abdullah's biggest challenge is to meet the aspirations of the people who have not certainly voted for the restoration of Article 370 but for development, especially tackling unemployment.

-Kashmir has lagged in infrastructure development and manufacturing due to three decades of high-level Pakistan-sponsored terrorism coupled with public unrest.
-It coincided with a boom in the Indian economy and a thrust on manufacturing and foreign investments.
+Kashmir has lagged in infrastructure development and manufacturing due to three decades of high-level Pakistan-sponsored terrorism and public unrest.
+It coincided with a boom in the Indian economy and a thrust on manufacturing and foreign investments across the country.

 Omar Abdullah with sons Zamir and Zahir during election campaign

-No leader worth his salt can change things overnight but as Chief Minister, he has to give hope and do some quick fixes.
+No leader worth his salt can change things overnight but as Chief Minister, he has to give hope to the people and do some quick fixes.

 Drug addiction and radicalization among the youth is a major challenge facing Kashmiri society and the new government must come up with local solutions to counter these.